Copy-of-Shipping-Perfection-Unlocked-The-Insiders-Playbook-to-Outsmarting-Misships-and-Winning-Customer-Loyalty

 • GPS: GPS can be used to track the movement of products and materials throughout the supply chain, particularly while in-transit or out for delivery.

-Part 3: The Impact of Supply Chain Traceability
+The Business Impact of Supply Chain Traceability

 In this section, we will discuss the impact of supply chain traceability on sustainability, product quality and safety, consumer trust, and brand reputation.